convos-chat/convos/doc/faq.md

       ProxyPassReverse / http://localhost:8080/
     </VirtualHost>

+## Is Convos supported on my flavor of Linux?

+Yes, Convos runs on all flavors of Linux, but Redhat based (Centos, Fedora) Linux distros might need the extra "perl-core" package to be installed.

 ## Why does Convos stop when I close putty/xterm/some terminal?

 Convos does not daemonize.
 It runs in foreground, so if you close a terminal